 6 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.

 A few years ago, anxiety descended on me in a big way.
-It turned my life upside down.
+It turned my life upside down, I was feeling anxious for 24/7.
 I went through living freely to feeling like a prisoner.
 I didn’t drive or go anywhere by myself for months.

-As a result, when I did have to drive, I white-knuckled the steering wheel.
+As a result, when I did have to drive, I I felt like I lost control and white-knuckled the steering wheel.
 My body felt out-of-control.

-When you have anxiety, trust is an action that’s hard to do.
+When you have anxiety, to be still and trust God are actions that are hard to do.

 Worry and anxiety are used interchangeably many times, but they are different.